protaskin/AVRThermostat/README.md

 * digital thermometer DS18B20 by Maxim Integrated,

-* four-digit seven-segment led display with common cathode (like FYQ-5641A),
+* four-digit seven-segment led display with common cathode (like CC56-12 or FYQ-5641A),

 and uses a relay to control a heater or fan.
 The device can be used as a simple thermometer as well.
 The sensor measures temperatures from -55°C to +125°C